Puneet01-gif/Al-ML-Chatbot/README.md

 # 🤖 **4.
 SBERT Similarity Scoring**

-You computed semantic similarity for:
+Computed semantic similarity for:

-* Your main dataset (GPT-generated answers)
+* Main dataset (GPT-generated answers)
 * The contradictory dataset

 Using: